Color Bregman TV: Bregman Distance Priors

-implies that the support of $v$ is contained in the support of $u$.
+if and only if the support of $v$ is contained in the support of $u$.
 Moreover $u$ and $v$ have equal support if and only if \eqref{equalsupport1} and

-hold. \end{lemma} \begin{proof} Using the representation \eqref{eq:l1infconvrepresenation} as well as the fact that the sum is zero if and only if each summand is zero, the lemma simplifies to stating that $u$ and $v$ have the same support if and only if
+hold. \end{lemma} \begin{proof} Using the representation \eqref{eq:l1infconvrepresenation} as well as the fact that the sum is zero if and only if each summand is zero, the lemma simplifies to stating that the support of $v$ is contained in the support of $u$ if and only if

 for all $i$.
 If there exists an $i$ for which $u(i)=0$ but $v(i)\neq 0$, $p(i)=0$ is a valid choice for the $i$-th component of the subgradient and equation \eqref{eq:componentwise} is violated.
 On the other hand, if there exists a $p(i)$ such that $p(i) \in \text{sign}(u(i))$ but $|v(i)|(1 -|p(i)|) \neq 0$, then $|v(i)|>0$ and $|p(i)|<1$, which, however, means that $u(i) = 0$. \end{proof}